tagazok/my-workshops/custom-vision/tutorial.md

 <div class="box assignment">
   Use parseMultipartFormData to get the file and fetch to call the REST API using the prediction URL.
 </div>

+### Using Python

+Microsoft provides several SDKs for Custom Vision.
+In our case, as we are only using our code to make prediction, we will only need the <a href="https://pypi.org/project/azure-cognitiveservices-vision-customvision/" target="_blank">azure-cognitiveservices-vision-customvision</a> package.

 --sep--
 ---